networkoptix/web_packages/open/examples/webrtc-stream-manager-example/README.md

 # WebRTC Stream Manager Example ![License: MPL--2.0"](https://img.shields.io/badge/License-MPL--2.0-yellow.svg)

-This a minimal example of how to use the `webrtc-stream-manager` package to integrate streaming from an Nx Meta VMS server to your own integrations.
+This a minimal example of how to use the `@networkoptix/webrtc-stream-manager` package to integrate streaming from an Nx Meta VMS server to your own integrations.

-For full documentation on the `webrtc-stream-manager` package [view the readme](../../packages/webrtc-stream-manager/README.md).
+For full documentation on the `@networkoptix/webrtc-stream-manager` package [view the readme](../../packages/webrtc-stream-manager/README.md).

 ---